Identifying and Treating Gray Leaf Spot in New Houston Lawns

 We recommend that if you buy any grass that’s going to go in the shade, then you should buy a bag of this Eagle Turf or some kind of systemic fungicide to put out there with it at the same time.
 You’re going to dump all that water on the new grass to give it a good start, and it’s going to be in a shadier area where it doesn’t get to dry out totally.
 Gray leaf spot can be a real issue, and as a matter of fact, it wipes out yards a lot in the shade.

 If you’re planting grass in the summertime, it’s really a must that you keep on top of a good fungicide program, because if you don’t, it can wipe your grass out in a hurry.
 A lot of times your grass can recuperate if it’s out in the sun.
 It can make a comeback if you get after it, but if the gray leaf spot rears its head in the shade, a lot of times it will take the grass down to almost nothing and it can kind of be disheartening.
 So just be aware of that if we’re talking about new grass being planted in the summer, especially, especially in the shade.

 Call 281-431-7441 for the best grass sod in Houston!
 We have Eagle Turf Fungicide in stock.

-Another option for treating gray leaf spot is Heritage G fungicide, which is available from Amazon.
+Another option for treating gray leaf spot is Heritage G fungicide, which we usually carry.
 It’s a very effective product, but it’s relatively expensive.
 If you’re treating large areas, it might make sense to use Heritage G because its recommended spreader settings allow one bag to go a long way.